 What Salespeople Do–and Why You Should Be Proud to Call Yourself a ‘Salesperson

 As my first ‘boss’ in real estate said, ” If there were no salespeople, few/no goods would be bought” (except those that are absolutely needed).
-In fact, as Bob pointed out, the economy would come to a grinding halt.
-Look at what’s happening in our economy today.
-People are just starting to spend money again, and salespeople should be there to help people see the benefits of buying.
+In fact, as my manager pointed out, the economy would come to a grinding halt.
+When the economy is going great in real estate, salespeople aren’t considered as important.
+But, wait–when the market slows, salespeople will become fewer–and more valuable to the public.

 Sales Skills are Artistic and Not So Easy to Master